DataFire/Integrations/integrations/generated/azure_eventhub_eventhub/README.md

   * properties `object`: Single item in List or Get Consumer group operation
     * createdAt `string`: Exact time the message was created.
     * updatedAt `string`: The exact time the message was updated.
-    * userMetadata `string`: Usermetadata is a placeholder to store user-defined string data with maximum length 1024. e.g. it can be used to store descriptive data, such as list of teams and their contact information also user-defined configuration settings can be stored.
+    * userMetadata `string`: User Metadata is a placeholder to store user-defined string data with maximum length 1024. e.g. it can be used to store descriptive data, such as list of teams and their contact information also user-defined configuration settings can be stored.
   * id `string`: Resource Id
   * name `string`: Resource name
   * type `string`: Resource type